 If the input to the Enable pin is derived from the bus voltage by a suitably programmed resistive divider, it can be ensured that the device does not turn on until the bus voltage reaches the desired level as shown in Figure 9.
 Only after the bus voltage reaches or exceeds this level and voltage at the Enable pin exceeds its threshold (typically 0.6V) will the device be enabled.
-Therefore, in addition to being logic input pin to enable the converter, the Enable feature, with its precise threshold, also allows the user to override the default 8 V Under-Voltage Lockout for the bus voltage (PVin).
+Therefore, in addition to being logic input pin to enable the converter, the Enable feature, with its precise threshold, also allows the user to override the default under-Voltage Lockout for the bus voltage (PVin).
 This is desirable particularly for high output voltage applications, where we might want the device to be disabled at least until PVin exceeds the desired output voltage level.
-Alternatively, the default 8 V PVin UVLO threshold may be reconfigured/overridden using the VIN_ON and VIN_OFF PMBus commands or the corresponding registers.
+Alternatively, the default 8 V PVin UVLO threshold may be reconfigured/overridden using the corresponding registers.
 It should be noted that the input voltage is also fed to an ADC through a 21:1 internal resistive divider.
-However, the digitized input voltage is used only for the purposes of reporting the input voltage through the READ_VIN PMBus command.
-It has no impact on the bus voltage UVLO, input overvoltage faults and input undervoltage warnings, all of which are implemented by using analog comparators to compare the input voltage to the corresponding thresholds programmed by the PMBus commands VIN_ON, VIN_OFF, VIN_OV_FAULT_LIMIT and VIN_UV_WARN_LIMIT respectively.
-The bus voltage reading as reported by READ_VIN has no effect on the input feedforward function either.
+However, the digitized input voltage is used only for the purposes of reporting the input voltage through a 8-bit register v12\supply [7:0].
+It has no impact on the bus voltage UVLO, input overvoltage faults and input undervoltage warnings, all of which are implemented by using analog comparators to compare the input voltage to the corresponding thresholds programmed into the i2c registers.
+The bus voltage reading as reported by v12\supply has no effect on the input feedforward function either.